zacheryvaughn/sdxl-api/tests/README.txt

 These tests serve as an example but are not intended to run in this directory.
-You may utilize them by copying them into their own project directory, setting up their own virtual environemnt and installing the requirements.txt
+You may utilize them by copying them into their own project directory, setting up their own virtual environemnt and installing their requirements.txt